 "There's a prophecy about that, back on Cova.
 But it describes a lost sea.
 Something like; The life of the world came to be covered in death.
 The sea that once filled its territory rolled out and stretched to form another sea leaving all hope shattered."

-The land that stretched out before them was more than just a vast dead zone, it held an emptiness that could be felt as dread, but there were no signs of anything to dread.
+The land that stretched out before them was more than just a vast dead zone, it held an emptiness that could be felt as nothing less than dread, but there were no signs of anything to dread.
 Just the very grip of dread itself.

 Rainier adjusted the ship's lighting and navigated slowly enough to get a closer look at the grounds.
 Staying just above the thermal layer that the land was giving off.